Surprisingly, modern medicine has no distinctive philosophy!

 1. Home

-2. SELF-HEALING PHILOSOPHY
+2. SELF-HEALING LIFE PHILOSOPHY

 3. Surprisingly, modern medicine has no distinctive philosophy!